PhD graduate, School of ECE, GaTech

-I am a PhD candidate in Electrical & Computer Engineering at Georgia Tech, largely interested in characterizing learning and intelligence in artificial and biological systems.
-Towards these ends, I spend my time studying both machine learning and theoretical + computational neuroscience, with a healthy smattering of many topics in applied mathematics.
-I am primarily advised by Dr. Hannah Choi and co-advised by Dr. Chris Rozell.
+I recently earned my PhD in Electrical & Computer Engineering at Georgia Tech, where my research interests broadly revolved around characterizing learning and intelligence in artificial and biological systems.
+My thesis used RNNs as models for cortical circuits to understand structure-function relationships in the canonical cortical microcircuit under the purview of predictive coding, using a combination of tools from high-dimensional geometry, neuroscience, and signal processing.
+Additionally, it also developed methods to construct and train more biologically plausible deep learning models that are easy to scale and train with theoretical guarantees on learning efficiency and performance.
+Towards these ends, I spent my time studying both machine learning and theoretical + computational neuroscience, with a healthy smattering of many topics in applied mathematics.
+I was primarily advised by Dr. Hannah Choi and co-advised by Dr. Chris Rozell.

-My research broadly leverages structure (geometrical and topological) in the representations and architectures of artificial & biological neural networks so as to render them more interpretable and thereby discover their governing principles.
+My research thus far often leverages structure (geometrical and topological) in the representations and architectures of artificial & biological neural networks so as to render them more interpretable and thereby discover their governing principles.
 Some ideas that I actively think about in these contexts are:

 My long-term goals of understanding learning + intelligence combined with my facility for math & engineering have led to the following (somewhat) more tangible goals that I try to actively contribute to with my research: